pourmand1376/obsidian-custom-font/README.md

 - Simple settings menu to pick your font.
 Change it up anytime.
 - Applies chosen font globally to your entire vault.
 - Tested with a wide range of fonts for full compatibility.
+- Custom CSS Style Support: You can apply the font to anywhere you want!

 ## Issues and Pull-Requests